ethanokamura/perfectline/src/content/linked-list/intro.md

 (Where `data[0] == h` and `data[4] == o`)

-In this case we have a char and two pointers in each node:
+In this case, we have a char and two pointers in each node:
 1. `char data` would be `'h'`
 2. `Node *next` would be a pointer to the next node (`'e'`)